-Table 115: WBM "Configuration of MAC Address Filter" Page - "MAC address filter whitelist" Group
+Table 152: WBM "Configuration of MAC Address Filter" Page - "MAC address filter whitelist" Group

-Parameters Explanation MAC address Displays the MAC address of the relevant list entry.
+Parameters Explanation Description of the devices or areas that can be enabled by activating the filter when the firewall is Description generally enabled.
+The description is only visible for entries initially available in the factory default settings.
+MAC address Displays the MAC address of the relevant list entry.
 MAC mask This displays the MAC mask of the relevant list entry.
 Filter enabled Enable or disable the filter for the relevant list entry.
 Add filter to whitelist Create a new list entry.
 MAC address Enter here the MAC address for a new list entry.
 You can enter 10 filters.
 MAC mask Enter the MAC mask for the new list entry.
 Filter enabled Enable or disable the filter for the new list entry.